anicetkeric/spring-batch-excel-mongodb/README.md

 # spring-batch-excel-mongodb
-Reading and Writing information from an Excel file to MongoDB
+Reading and Writing information from an Excel file to MongoDB.